Broadway Tower (Portland, Oregon)

 The Broadway Tower is a high-rise building in downtown Portland, Oregon, in the United States.
 The 19-story tower has offices for several companies, as well as a hotel on its lower nine floors.
 It began construction in 2016 and opened in 2018.

 History

 Excavation on the Broadway Tower site began in June 2016 and was completed in November.
 It was developed by BPM Real Estate Group as a mixed-use hotel and office building with 175,000 sqft of office space.
 The building was completed in November 2018.

 Tenants

 A 180-room hotel occupies the building's first nine floors.
 The Radisson RED Portland Downtown opened in November 2018.
-The hotel now operates as Hotel Vance, Portland, a Tribute Portfolio Hotel.
+The hotel was then rebranded as Hotel Vance, Portland, a Tribute Portfolio Hotel and reopened in July 2021.

 Amazon signed a lease for approximately 85,000 square feet of the building in January 2018.

 The law firm Markowitz Herbold occupies the top two floors.